LBCrion/sfwbar/doc/sfwbar.rst

 Macro's don't have types, as they perform substitution before the expression is evaluated.

-Intermediate variables can be declared using a toplevel ``set`` keyword I.e. ::
+Intermediate scanner variables can be declared using a toplevel ``set`` keyword I.e. ::

   set MyExpr = VarA + VarB * VarC + Val($Complex